alanwsmith/bitty/content/release-notes/roadmap.md

 ## Roadmap

+- TODO: Consider: `.appendDataSend(someEl, SIGNALS)` and `.appendDataReceive` which would let you update an existing elements `data-send` and `data-recieve` with new signals (creating the attributes if they don't already exist)
+Example: `this.api.addDataReceive("signal", codeBlock);`

 - TODO: Example test 1060 to see about the bitty element picking up event when other bitty element that are siblings get clicked.